H3llKa1ser/IT-and-Security-101/Risk Management/Quantitative Analysis.md

 ### Can't exist on its own.
 Quantitative analysis depends on qualitative information

+### More experience requireed with qualitative

+### Involves calculations to determine a dollar value associated with each risk event

+### Business decisions are made on this type of analysis

+### Goal is to the dollar value of a risk and use that amount to determine what the best control is for a particular asset

+### Necessary for a cost/benefit analysis

 ## Formulas and Terms

 ### 1) Asset Value (AV): Dollar figure that represents what the asset is worth to the organization